Gallopsled/pwntools/CONTRIBUTING.md

 After you have documentation, you should add a [doctest](https://docs.python.org/2/library/doctest.html).

-Finally, run the test suite to make sure everything works!
+Finally, it is probably a good idea to run the test suite locally before doing the pull-request to make sure everything works, however this is not a requirement.

+Once you do the pull-request Travis CI will run the test-suite on it.
+Once it passes one of the core developers will look at your pull request, possibly comment on it and then hopefully merge it into master.

 ## Test Suite